bkachef/bkachef/README.md

 ## About Me

-I'm a passionate [Your Profession/Interest] with a love for [Your Hobbies/Interests].
-I enjoy working on projects related to [Your Preferred Technologies/Topics] and I'm always eager to learn new things.
+I'm a passionate Software Developer with a love for learning something new and inovating.
+I enjoy working on projects related to discord bots and I'm always eager to learn new things.

 - 🔭 I’m currently working on my own Discord Bot called Tomoi
 - 🌱 I’m currently learning C